6 Tips for Following Business Etiquette in Mexico

 Mexico still holds a conservative approach however, especially in the financial cities such as Mexico City, Guadalajara, Puebla and Monterrey.
 For men, be sure to wear a suit with tie and blazer and for women, business suits and skirts are accepted.

-Having a comprehensive understanding of how business etiquette functions in Mexico can help you to form and grow a successful company.
+Having a comprehensive understanding of how business etiquette in Mexico functions can help you to form and grow a successful company.
 In some cases, it can be the difference between securing new clients and losing potential leads when doing business in Mexico.

 It’s not always easy to navigate new markets, especially in the social realms of business and personal etiquette.
 When entering a new market, make sure you partner with a local expert who can bridge the commercial and cultural gaps in Mexico to give your business the best possible start.